matrix-org/sytest/DEVELOP.rst

   over the lifetime of the test.
 These are fixtures that have a ``teardown`` block.

+In general, if the future returned by ``setup`` fails, then any tests which require that fixture will be marked as failures.
+However, if the future fails with a reason beginning with the special string ``SKIP``, then any tests which require it are instead skipped.
+This can be used to differentiate between tests which we were unable to run due to constraints when setting up the test environment, as opposeed to those where setup steps that should have succeeded did not.

 The intented use for fixtures is that test files will provide wrapper functions that create a new fixture object to encapsulate some common setup pattern that later tests may require.
 Later tests can then simply invoke that function as